riflechess/riflechess.github.io/stp/summaries/Cultural_STAR_Board_Meeting.md

 ---
 #### Meeting Info
-**Meeting Type:** Cultural STAR Board Meeting **Purpose:** Review and discuss cultural events and initiatives in the city of Saint Paul **Date/Time:** March 22, 2023, 9:00 AM
+**Meeting Type:** Cultural STAR Board Meeting **Purpose:** Review of cultural events and initiatives in Saint Paul, discussion of new projects and funding requests.
-**Attendees:** Members of the Cultural STAR Board, city officials, and public attendees
+**Date/Time:** Wednesday, March 15th, 6:00 PM - 8:30 PM
+**Location:** City Hall, 15 W Kellogg Blvd, St Paul, MN 55102

 #### Summary
-The meeting began with a review of upcoming cultural events in the city.
-The board discussed the budget for the SpringFest celebration, which will take place on May 1st.
-A total of $150,000 was allocated for event expenses.

-There was some discussion about the types of food vendors to be allowed at the event.
-Member Jane Doe suggested limiting the number of traditional ethnic cuisine vendors in favor of more local options, but her proposal was met with resistance from other board members who felt it would be too restrictive.
-After a brief debate, the original plan to have a mix of both local and international vendors was reinstated.

-The board also discussed potential collaborations with the city's public libraries for future events.
-They agreed to explore possible partnerships to host author readings, art exhibits, and other cultural programs in library spaces.

-The meeting concluded with a vote on the approval of the budget allocation.
-While there were some concerns raised by individual board members, the proposal ultimately passed with 7 votes in favor and 2 abstentions.
+The Cultural STAR Board Meeting focused on reviewing the past year's cultural events and initiatives in Saint Paul.
+The board discussed plans for upcoming festivals, including the Saint Paul Winter Carnival and the Minnesota State Fair.

+A new project was proposed to create a public art installation in the Lowertown area, which would feature murals by local artists.
+The estimated cost of the project is $100,000, which would be covered by a combination of city funding and private donations.

+The board also discussed a request from Nacre (Noecker) for additional funding to support her artistic residency program at the Saint Paul Public Library.
+While there was some discussion about the benefits of the program, not all members were convinced that it was worth the investment.
+A vote on the proposal resulted in 8-3 in favor of allocating $20,000 to support the program.

+There was also a report from the city's cultural events coordinator regarding concerns about safety at outdoor events during extreme weather conditions.
+The board discussed possible solutions, including installing more emergency shelters and increasing communication with event attendees through social media.

+Overall, the meeting focused on promoting arts and culture in Saint Paul, but also highlighted some of the challenges faced by organizers and attendees alike.